 If possible, choose a spot close to the kitchen (especially for growing herbs) so you can easily snip and harvest for cooking.
-If there is no nearby space for a ground plot or raised beds, containers set on a patio or deck are a good option.
+If there is no nearby area for a ground plot or raised beds, containers set on a patio or deck are a good option.
+Vertical planters (below) are another good choice when space is tight, especially if a sunny spot beckons.
 Herbs and some small plants can also be grown in pots on a sunny windowsill.

 If you’re planting your first edible garden, it’s best to start small.
 Once you begin to water, weed and harvest your plants, you’ll have a better sense of what size garden will be ideal for your culinary interests and lifestyle.
 For a one-sided garden, aim for a planting area with a depth of about three feet, which is the average adult reach.
 This will allow you to tend your plants and pick fruits and vegetables without stepping on the soil.
 The length of your garden will depend on available space and preference, but if you have enough room, consider a two-sided garden plot with a four-to-six-foot expanse.
 Using a plant-a-gram will help you maximize a small space and anticipate your harvest.

 Almost all herbs, vegetables and fruits need sunlight to flourish.
 To determine the best location for your garden, note the position of the sun as it moves over your yard during the day.
 Select a spot that gets at least four hours of direct midday sun.
 A spot near a wall that reflects sunlight or holds heat can also be helpful.
 Pay attention to shadows from buildings and large trees and to how the light changes from season to season.

 In general, herbs and plants that produce edible fruit (basil, tomatoes, peppers, blueberries) need the most light, while vegetables with edible leaves (lettuce, spinach, chard and other leafy greens) do better with less sunlight; some can even handle partial shade.